Adhamet/workflow-config/README.md

 This repository contains my personal configuration for the system & workflow.
 Using Sway as the window manager, Waybar as the status bar, Wofi as the application launcher.
-It is designed to be minimal, clean, easy to use, and efficient.
+It is designed to be very minimal, clean, easy to use, and efficient.

 The setup is tested on **Fedora KDE**, running Sway as the Wayland tiling window manager.
 Additional applications and refinements may be added over time as I continue improving the workflow.